 For information on benefits, tax credits, Council Tax Reduction, Carer’s Allowance, Universal Credit and how your benefits may change if you start work

-Money Advice Service has a free budget planner that puts you in control of your money.
+Money Helper has a free budget planner that puts you in control of your money.

 If you care for someone for at least 35 hours a week and they get certain benefits you may get Carer’s Allowance.
 You do not have to be related to, or live with the person you care for.

 Carer’s Allowance can change the other benefits that you and the person you care for get.

 For more information or to make a claim visit https://www.gov.uk/carers-allowance

 Disability Living Allowance (DLA) for children may help with the extra costs of looking after a child who: